h-enk/doks-755/README.md

 ## Use cases

-- Add styles from a CDN (in stead of via npm) — e.g. Bootstrap icone
+- Add styles served from a CDN — e.g. Bootstrap icons
-- Add scripts from a CDN (in stead of via npm) — e.g. Google Analytics 4 (GA4)
+- Add scripts served from a CDN — e.g. Google Analytics 4 (GA4)